TKVSC-Team/totk-vscode/README.md

 npm run package:vsix
 ```

 That produces `totk-vscode-0.0.1.vsix` (version comes from `package.json`).
-Send that file to anyone using VS Code or Cursor.
+This can be used in VSCode or Cursor.

 **Install on another machine**